travis-ci/docs-travis-ci-com/user/deployment-v2/pypi.md

 ## Upload artifacts only once

-By default, Travis CI runs the deploy stage for each `python` and `environment` that you specify.
+By default, Travis CI runs the deploy step for each `python` and `environment` that you specify.
 Many of these will generate competing build artifacts that will fail to upload to pypi with a message something like this:

 ```
 HTTPError: 400 Client Error: File already exists.
 See https://pypi.org/help/#file-name-reuse for url: https://upload.pypi.org/legacy/